s4ke/Master-Thesis/src/md/030-parrows.md

 	parEvalN :: [arr a b] -> arr [a] [b]
 ~~~~

-Sometimes parallel Haskells require or allow for additional configuration
+Sometimes parallel Haskells require or allow additional configuration
-parameters, e.g. an information about the execution environment or the level
+parameters, e.g. information about the execution environment or the level
 of evaluation (weak head normal form vs. normal form).
 For this reason we
 introduce an additional `conf` parameter as we do not want `conf` to be a fixed type,
 as the configuration parameters can differ for different instances of